When people talk about hydration, most of the time it’s about what and how much athletes should drink during exercise.

 - You can’t preload anywhere near as effectively with weaker sports drinks as you’ll lose a large proportion of the fluid as urine.
 Or it’ll slosh around in your stomach without being properly absorbed.

 - Drinking a stronger electrolyte drink before you start can also help you avoid/alleviate muscle cramps, especially if you’re prone to suffering from them late on in events and especially when it’s hot.
-For more on why athletes suffer with cramp, read this.
+For more on why athletes suffer from cramps, read this.

 Oh and if you decide you’d like to use our all-natural, multi-strength electrolytes to personalize your hydration strategy, just use the code TRAININGPEAKS to get 15 percent off your first order.